 Keron Morris’ practice includes assisting clients in government review of mergers, complex civil antitrust litigation, and filing obligations under the Hart-Scott-Rodino Act.
-Mr. Morris also counsels clients on a range of antitrust and consumer protection issues.
-Mr. Morris has represented clients in a variety of industries, including aerospace, book publishing, health care, health insurance, hospitality, industrials, medical devices, oil and gas, supermarket, and telecommunications.
+Keron also counsels clients on a range of antitrust and consumer protection issues.
+Keron has represented clients in a variety of industries, including aerospace, book publishing, health care, health insurance, hospitality, industrials, medical devices, oil and gas, supermarket, and telecommunications.

-Mr. Morris maintains an active pro bono practice, primarily representing criminal defendants in felony cases in DC Superior Court.
-Mr. Morris personally represents clients from arrest to disposition, including trial and negotiations with the government.
+Keron maintains an active pro bono practice, primarily representing criminal defendants in felony cases in D.C.
+Superior Court.
+Keron personally represents clients from arrest to disposition, including trial and negotiations with the government.
 In one of these cases, he obtained a jury verdict acquitting his client on all felony charges in a drug distribution trial.

-Mr. Morris graduated from Harvard Law School.
-During law school, Mr. Morris served as a student attorney in the Harvard Law School Criminal Justice Institute, where he also represented indigent criminal defendants.
-Mr. Morris completed his undergraduate degree at Wake Forest University where he graduated magna cum laude.
+Keron graduated from Harvard Law School.
+During law school, Keron served as a student attorney in the Harvard Law School Criminal Justice Institute, where he also represented indigent criminal defendants.
+Keron completed his undergraduate degree at Wake Forest University where he graduated magna cum laude.

 - AT&T in its successful $85.4 billion stock-and-cash acquisition of Time Warner Inc. After a second request and the first vertical merger trial/appeal in decades, the transaction was approved with no finding of liability.